“Super-smart art hotel on the lower slopes of a hillside village, with pool, charming terrace and fabulous sea views”

 For other restaurant recommendations, see our Destination Guide.

-Children under the age of 3 and over the age of 11 are welcome, but this is a smart, refined hotel, which will only suit well-behaved children who are happy in adult company.
+This is a smart, refined hotel, which will only suit well-behaved children who are happy in adult company.
 There are cots for babies and extra beds for older kids (supplement cost); this price includes breakfast.